 The Wentzville School District values parents, guardians, and community members who take the time and effort to volunteer in our schools and classrooms.
 Volunteers are an important resource that helps our teachers, administrators, and support staff better serve our students.
 The District also strives to ensure that the volunteers in our schools are screened to help maintain the safety of our students and staff.
-More information about becoming a volunteer is available on the district website under the Communication & Community Relations tab.
+More information about becoming a volunteer will be available following the start of school and can be located on the district website.